ctrf-io/github-test-reporter/README.md

 - `--pr-comment`: Post a Pull Request comment with the summary
 - `--pr-comment-message`: Custom message for your PR comment using a string or handlebars template file ([example](templates/custom.hbs))
 - `--on-fail-only`: Post a Pull Request comment only if there are failed tests
+- `--exit-on-fail`: Sets the action status to failed when a failed tests is found

 ## Merge reports